shellscape/jsx-email/CONTRIBUTING.md

 $ ./shared/bootstrap.sh
 ```

 Next we'll want to get dependencies installed, and get everything built. _(Note: One of the benefits of `Moon` is that it uses intelligent caching to assert that dependencies are always up to date before running any command.
-We don't techincally have to install dependencies first)_:
+We don't technically have to install dependencies first)_:

 ```console
 $ pnpm install